espocrm/documentation/docs/user-guide/emails.md

 *Status* field:

-* *Sent* - was sent via CRM
+* *Sent* – was sent via CRM
 * *Archived* – fetched from IMAP account or archived manually
 * *Draft* – email was created as a draft

-When the new email comes the system tries to recognize which record this email belongs to.
+When a new email comes, the system tries to recognize which record this email belongs to.
 It can link it with Account, Lead, Opportunity, Case (and Contact in B2C mode) etc. If it wasn't recognized, then user can link it manually by filling in *Parent* field.

 If an email came from a new potential client, user can **convert** it **to Lead** (from the top-right menu).